sanketjpatel/collective-k8s/README.md

 # Collective Talk - Introduction to Kubernetes

 This repository contains various commands, manifests, and docs for the Collective talk on 05/24/2018.
 A lot of the following material is inspired and borrowed from the [Kubernetes: Up and Running](http://shop.oreilly.com/product/0636920043874.do) book.
+Refer to this awesome [Medium article](https://medium.com/containermind/a-beginners-guide-to-kubernetes-7e8ca56420b6) for diagrams and visualizing how the components interact with each other.

 ## Setup